Financial Aid Main Menu

 ALL students requesting loans must complete the student financial aid application process (FAFSA), even if the only aid being requested is the Federal Parent PLUS Loan.

-If the parent is denied the Federal Parent PLUS Loan and elects not to use an endorser, the student may be eligible for additional unsubsidized Federal Stafford Loan funds, but cannot exceed the Cost of Attendance and their eligibility.
+If the parent is denied the Federal Parent PLUS Loan and elects not to use an endorser, the student may be eligible for additional unsubsidized loan funds, but cannot exceed the Cost of Attendance and their eligibility.
+To request additional loan funds the student should submit a loan request via SHIP.